maiertech/website/src/routes/posts/husky-v6-pitfalls/index.md

 This ensures that all Git hooks are installed automatically whenever someone clones your repository and runs `npm install`.

-And finally, there is no point installing hooks in continuous integration (CI) or services like [Netlify](https://www.netlify.com/) or [Vercel](https://vercel.com/).
+And finally, there is no point in installing hooks in continuous integration (CI) or services like [Netlify](https://www.netlify.com/) or [Vercel](https://vercel.com/).
 Set environment variable `HUSKY` to `0` in CI to suppress hooks.